 Mr. Dye shares his airpark home near Carson City, Nevada, with his wife Louise Hose, a geology professor, internationally known cave explorer, and pilot.
 Their aircraft feed their love of travel and exploration, enabling them to be anywhere in the US with a single day’s travel.
 He is a Fellow of the Explorer’s Club and a NASA Alumni.

 Always a prolific writer, he has been a frequent contributor to type-club newsletters and web sites for many years.
 After retiring from NASA as a Lead Flight Director for Human Spaceflight, he became Editor in Chief for Kitplanes Magazine, a publication dedicated to supporting the experimental aircraft industry.
-He attends most of the large aviation meetings and fly-ins around the United States, test flies aircraft for individuals and for magazine evaluations, and enjoys speaking to aviation and civic organizations on a variety of topics related to aviation.
+He now serves as Kitplanes' Editor at Large, attends most of the large aviation meetings and fly-ins around the United States, test flies aircraft for individuals and for magazine evaluations, and enjoys speaking to aviation and civic organizations on a variety of topics related to aviation.